dilabeyazgun/bechdel_test/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **Motivation**

 As a cinephile, i believe that movies connect people from different backgrounds and let us in to worlds we normally would not even imagine to enter.
 That is why representations in movies are really important.
-My main motivation for choosing this topic, was to dive into an area of interest which is movies.
+My main motivation for choosing this topic, was to dive into an interest area of mine which is movies.
 With the aim to analyse them methodologically for the "accurate" representation of women in movies.

 **Abstract**